DynaSlum/satsense/README.md

 * satsense - library for analysing satellite images, performance evaluation, etc.
 * notebooks - IPython notebooks for illustrating and testing the usage of Satsense

-## Installation
+We are using python 3.6/3.7 and jupyter notebook for our code.

-We are using python 3.5/3.6 and jupyter notebook for our code.
+## Installation from github

-Assuming you have [conda](https://conda.io) installed and are in the directory where you have checked out this repository:
+Assuming you have [conda](https://conda.io) installed and are in the directory where you have checked out this repository, you can install the dependencies by running:

 ```bash
 conda create --name satsense python=3